 Tip #4.
 Make access to funds difficult.
 Due to digitalization and enhancement in technology, you can now access your funds at any time, from anywhere in the word with just the click of a button.
 This is particularly problematic for those people who have bad spending habits and cannot control their impulse purchases.
 You can limit this 24/7 access to your funds by taking measures such as deleting the smartphone app or website on your phone that grants you instant access.

 Tip #5.
 Goal-based savings.
-Break your bigger goals into smaller, more achievable targets.
+It’s suggested that you break your bigger goals into smaller, more achievable targets.
 For instance, you can start off planning to have an emergency fund of at least $2,000 and then increase that over time to whatever your desired amount would be.

 Tip #6.
 Name your savings account.
 Studies done in behavioral finance have suggested that if you give your savings account nicknames, such as “emergency fund”, “kids’ college fund” or even “my splendid retirement fund”, chances are that you become more serious about your savings.